imdfl/create-yaspp/README.md

 ## Install procedure

 The rest of this document uses the `yarn` command.
 You can replace it with your favorite package runner, e.g. `npm run ...`.
+However, the tool itself requires `yarn` to run properly.

 After the command line options are validated, `create-yaspp` performs the following actions:
-1. Create a sample site in the `site` folder under the project folder.
+1. Create a sample site under the project folder, including sample data and valid configuration files.
-2. Clone the [`Yaspp`](https://github.com/imdfl/yaspp) project into the `yaspp` folder
-3. Save the configuration in `yaspp.config.json` under the project root.
-4. Copy default `.gitignore` and `package.json` to the project root, unless these files already exist.
-5. Setup the `yaspp` platform by running the required scripts there.
+2. if `no-install` was not specified, run `yarn init-clean` in the project folder.
+This will clone the [`Yaspp`](https://github.com/imdfl/yaspp) repository into the `yaspp` folder and setup the `yaspp` platform by running the required scripts there.

 ## Post install